-EGRP will be launching a Yammer site in the near future to facilitate on-line discussion of GxE research and cancer epidemiology.
+EGRP launched a Yammer site to facilitate on-line discussion of GxE research and cancer epidemiology.
 Yammer is a social networking tool used by NIH to promote collaborations by forming groups focused on specific interest areas.
 The goal is to develop a dynamic, collaborative workspace where investigators interested in GXE research can post and answer questions, participate in on-line discussions, and share information.
 If you are interested in participating in this discussion forum, please e-mail Leah Mechanic, Ph.D, M.P.H.

 EGRP co-sponsors workshops and meetings to convene experts in the fields of cancer epidemiology and environmental research to review the state-of-the-science, identify research gaps, and establish scientific agendas/priorities for the future, such as:

 - Birth Defects and Cancer: The Intersection of Genes and Prenatal Exposures – September 2012

 - Next-Generation Analytical Tools for Large-Scale Genetic Epidemiology Studies of Complex Diseases – September 2010